-- Penalty and interest is charged on the first of the month for all accounts in arrears. - Arrears notices are sent out as reminders of past due taxes five times during the year (March, May, July, October, and year-end). - In the third year of arrears, letters are mailed in January asking ratepayers to make payment arrangements to avoid tax registration.
-Payment arrangements include full payment of third year arrears or the establishment of a payment plan.

-- A final letter is sent in March informing the ratepayer that we will proceed with tax registration. - After all collection attempts on outstanding arrears have been exhausted, a tax arrears certificate is registered under the Municipal Act, Section 373 (1). - The ratepayer has one full year after registration to redeem the property, i.e. taxes, penalties and interest for all years including current year must be paid in full. - Should a ratepayer fail to redeem their property by the cancellation date, the property becomes eligible for tax sale.
+- Penalty and interest is charged on the first of the month for accounts in arrears. - Arrears notices are sent out as reminders of past due taxes four-five times during the year (March, May, July, October, and year-end). - In the third year of arrears, letters are mailed in January asking taxpayers to make payment arrangements to avoid tax registration.
+Payment arrangements include full payment of third year arrears or the establishment of a payment plan. - For those that remain in third year arrears, a final letter is sent in March informing the taxpayer that we will proceed with tax registration. - After all collection attempts on outstanding arrears have been exhausted, a tax arrears certificate is registered under the Municipal Act, Section 373 (1). - The taxpayer has one year after registration to redeem the property, i.e. taxes, penalties and interest for all years including current year must be paid in full. - Should a taxpayer fail to redeem their property by the cancellation date, the property becomes eligible for tax sale.